alandrade21/electron-arch/README.md

 # Introduction

-This is a software archtecture lib, with common solutions used by my apps.
+This is a software archtecture lib, with common electron solutions used by my apps.

 # Instalation